 - 2 tablespoons vanilla extract

 How to Make Summer Stove Top Potpourri:

 Slice one lime and two lemons.
 Place citrus slices in a large stockpot.
-Add 3 fresh sprigs of rosemary and 2 tablespoons vanilla extract.
+Then add 3 fresh sprigs of rosemary and 2 tablespoons vanilla extract.

-Then pour 4 cups of water over the ingredients and bring to a boil.
-Boil potpourri 2 to 3 minutes.
-Then reduce heat to a simmer.
-Simmer up to 4 hours, adding an additional 1/2 cup of water every half hour as needed.
+Next, pour 4 cups of water over the ingredients and bring it to a boil.
+Boil potpourri for 2 to 3 minutes.
+Then, reduce the heat to a simmer.
+Simmer for up to 4 hours, adding an additional 1/2 cup of water every half hour as needed.